Banner

 M. Jenise Comer, LCSW, MSW, ACSW, retired from the University of Central Missouri in 2017 after 32 years where she served as the Baccalaureate Social Work Program Director.
 Prior to her tenure at Central, she was the Deputy Director of a residential treatment facility for children with emotional and behavioral disorders.
 Ms.Comer began her career in social work in 1974 as the Coordinator of the Minority Adoption Program for Catholic Charities.

-Comer was a member of the Missouri Chapter of NASW for four years when she was appointed to the State Committee of Social Workers.
+Comer was a member of the Missouri Chapter of NASW for four years when she was appointed to the State Committee for Social Workers.
 She was reappointed by two additional Governors and served from 2000 – 2015.
 She served on several ASWB committees and filled a one year unexpired term on the Board of Directors in 2007.
 Jenise was elected Secretary of the Association of Social Work Boards (ASWB) from 2010 – 2014 and elected Board President from 2014 - 2018.
-Throughout her term on the board, she presented workshop about Licensure at several NABSW and social work education conferences.
+Throughout her term on the board, she presented workshops about licensure at several NABSW and social work education conferences.
 Last year she received the ASWB Inaugural Award for Excellence in Regulatory Education.

 Jenise Comer is the proud mother of an adult daughter and son, and is the proud grandmother of two beautiful boys, ages 12 and 8, and a three year old princess.